symdesign/mintos-trading-bot/README.md

 ## Strategy

 Your strategies may change according to present market conditions.
-Therefore you can create multiple strategy files and switch them on or off within your settings file.
+Therefore, you can create multiple strategy files and switch them on or off within your settings file.

 I recommend basing your strategy on lender groups that run their business stable.
 Qualitiative Lender Groups can be found at [ExploreP2P](https://explorep2p.com/mintos-lender-ratings/).